The Boy in the Striped Pajamas (2008)

 The Pawnbroker (1964)

 This movie tells the story of Jewish pawnbroker Sol Nazerman, who was a victim of Nazi persecution and saw his family tortured and killed in a concentration camp.
 He loses all faith in his fellow men and lives a bitter and friendless life numbed by the horrors of the past, only realising the tragedy of his actions too late.
-The movie was adapted from the novel of the same name by Edward Lewis Wallant.
+The movie was adapted from a novel of the same name by Edward Lewis Wallant.